The Research Compliance Department at Cottage Health is a component of the Cottage Health Research Institute and oversees:

 For Full Board and expedited studies being notified of continuing review, please complete the Progress Report Form indicating that you wish to close your study.

-Please note: You must continue providing continuing review submissions on your research until ALL data analysis is completed.
-A continuing review of a study in this phase will receive expedited review.
+Please note: You must continue providing annual updates on your research until ALL data analysis is completed.
+An annual review in this phase will receive expedited review.

-For exempt studies, and all studies wishing to be closed throughout the year (other than at continuing review), please submit a letter explaining that study activities have been completed and a statement that the investigator has closed the protocol.
+For exempt studies, and all studies wishing to be closed throughout the year (other than at the time of an annual update), please submit a letter explaining that study activities have been completed and a statement that the investigator has closed the protocol.

 What about an emergency use situation?